HaitaiNg/Education/Ethic/Development_Process/README.md

 - For question 3, I re-used the modified depth first search algorithm to find all the paths from a start node to an end node.
 I then traversed through all the possible paths between the start node and end nodes.
 I computed the path’s weight by reusing the function I wrote to solve question 1 and determined whether that returned distance was less than the allocated distance.
 The challenging component for this question was calculating all permutations of cyclic combinations.
 I had to write multiple support methods.
 To otbtain the permutations I wrote a recursive function to calculate the various combinations of paths within the allocated distance.

 - For question 4, the user must provide two arguments: start node (single character) denoting the starting location; the destination node (single character).
 I used Dijkstra’s algorithm to calculate the shortest path from a start node to all nodes and updated each node’s distance attribute.
 The distance attribute for each node is the numerical distance from the root node to that particular node.
-If no path exists, the distance will be Integer.MAX_VALUE (2^31-1).
 Given the destination node, I would return the distance attribute for that node denoting the shortest distance between root and that destination node.
+If no path exists, the message "NO SUCH ROUTE" will be returned.

 - Writing and testing my program using unit tests helped me identify major bugs, and errors in my code.